If you’re planning a visit to Birmingham, take a look at our pick of some of the best museums in Birmingham.

 Birmingham has a long history of jewellery making, which you can explore in this perfectly preserved jewellery workshop.

 The owners of the Smith and Pepper firm retired in 1981, and when they closed the doors, they left their workshop exactly as it was on their last working day.
 This created a unique time capsule which now offers guided tours featuring demonstrations of traditional jeweller’s skills.

 There are also two self-guided galleries that you can take in on your visit to the Museum of the Jewellery Quarter.
 ‘Story of the Jewellery Quarter’ looks at the history and development of the Jewellery Quarter while ‘Earth’s Riches’ is a display of jewellery made out of natural materials from around the world.

 And the museum offers adult and family workshops throughout the year, so you can try your own hand at the skills of the jewellery trade.

 The Museum of the Jewellery Quarter is located on Vyse Street in the heart of the Jewellery Quarter.
-It’s surrounded by plenty of places to shop for jewellery and great places to eat!
+You’ll find plenty of places to shop for jewellery and great places to eat nearby!

 You may have already known about Birmingham’s association with the jewellery trade.
 But did you know that it was also a key player in the 19th century pen trade, and at one point manufactured 75% of the world’s pens?